FIRST, Determine the goals for homeschooling.

 Fourth, access your child’s strengths and weakness.

 Effective planning involves assessment in both observing known behavior, and evaluating written testing.
 As a parent, you likely observe your child’s strengths and weaknesses in academics and other venues such as church and in serving opportunities.
 Your strongest qualities are likely your greatest weaknesses.
 Knowing this proves both encouraging as well as disheartening.
+Read more about developing the whole child.

 Annual testing aids knowledge of my student’s academic standing as well.
 Let me mention here that looking through testing results requires pensive effort.
 For example, say your student scores poorly in grammar.
 Noticing that the student missed only 7 of the 20 questions on this part of the test may bring more clarity.
 A yearly or biannual extensive evaluation benefit both student and parent.